samandalib/flashcardMCP/Documentation/Technical/implementation-guide.md

-# Implementation Guide - Flashcard Research Synthesizer
+# Implementation Guide - Research Note Synthesizer

-**Version:** v1.0 (Clean Serverless Architecture)
+**Version:** v1.1 (TabbedEditor with Auto-Save)
 **Last Updated:** January 16, 2025
 **Audience:** Developers, Technical Contributors

 ## Overview

-This guide documents the technical implementation details, key components, and development patterns used in the Flashcard Research Synthesizer application.
-The application has been completely rewritten with a clean serverless architecture using Next.js 15.
+This guide documents the technical implementation details, key components, and development patterns used in the Research Note Synthesizer application.
+The application uses a hybrid architecture with Next.js 15 frontend and Express.js backend, featuring a tabbed note editor with auto-save functionality.

 ---